TotalEnergies bent on taking legal action following allegations of ‘dramatically underreporting’ emissions

 In a separate statement, TotalEnergies condemned what it described as “Greenpeace’s spreading of false and misleading information” about its greenhouse gas emissions.

-The oil major sees the figure of 160 million tons of CO2 provided by Greenpeace for the firm’ 2019 Scope 1 emissions based on equity share as “fanciful and false.”
+The oil major sees the figure of 160 million tons of CO2 provided by Greenpeace for the firm’s 2019 Scope 1 emissions based on equity share as “fanciful and false.”

 “Greenpeace’s spreading of misleading information on this subject is serious in that it concerns the quality and reliability of TotalEnergies’ disclosures concerning its direct greenhouse gas emissions over which it has control,” highlighted the French giant.